lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 See {{sec-cons-kem-combiner}} for further discussion of the security coniserations of this KEM combiner.

-However, optimazations may be made in the following ways:
+However, optimizations may be made in the following ways:

 * As discussed in {{sec-cons-ct-collision}}, the ML-KEM ciphertext may be safely omited.
 * As discussed in {{sec-cons-ct-collision}}, the RSA-KEM ciphertext may be safely omited.